liesenf/andreasliesenfeld.github.io/README.md

 <br />

 <b>Research:</b> <br>
-My main research interest is the study of human-human and human-technology interaction, exploring how building blocks of talk can be described and how we use them to do things.
-My current work focuses on developing <a href="https://liesenf.github.io/talking-chinese-characters">frame-based voice bot skills and ecosystems</a> and the development of tools that enable <a href="https://liesenf.github.io/beyond-words-asr">conversation design</a>.
+My main research interest is the study of human-human and human-technology interaction.
+I explore how building blocks of talk can be described by humans and computers.
+And how both use them to do things.
+My current work focuses on <a href="https://liesenf.github.io/talking-chinese-characters">frame-based voice bot skills and ecosystems</a> and the development of tools that enable <a href="https://liesenf.github.io/beyond-words-asr">conversation design</a>.
 In my early-career research I have conducted linguistic fieldwork in different parts of Asia, built a video corpus of Malaysian Cantonese, and worked on the development of cognitive grammars and framenets for language technology. <br />

-I also work as a conversation design consultant in the Greater Bay Area and currently write a book on networked human-technology interaction.<br />
+I also work as a conversation design consultant in the Greater Bay Area and currently write a book on the relation of human intelligence and data.<br />

 <br />